QuickBooks for Bookkeepers: The 2026 Workflow Guide

 Built for bookkeepers running 10+ QBO engagements

-One Expensent account per client engagement.
-Connect that client's Gmail, Workspace, Outlook, or IMAP mailbox (or several mailboxes for the same client) and see every invoice categorized by status.
-Forward to their @qbodocs.com address in one click, or set an auto-forwarding rule so the next time that invoice arrives it flows through on its own.
-5-minute setup per client.
-For a solo bookkeeper carrying 15 engagements, that is the difference between a month-end chase and a closed week.
-Written by ilios and the Expensent team for bookkeepers running QBO at scale.
+One Expensentaccount per client engagement.
+Connect that client's Gmail, Workspace, Outlook, or IMAP mailbox (or several mailboxes for the same client) and review invoices by next action.
+Forward selected items to their QuickBooks forwarding address in one click, or set a rule so future matching invoices flow through when the rule fires.
+Built for bookkeepers running QBO at scale.

 Get Started